jrs0/icdb/README.md

 **The library is not fully developed yet.
 Expect the interface and other features to change**

+*Note: The class class has changed from CamelCase to snake_case – Server is now server and MappedSrv is now mapped_server*

 ## Obtaining the documentation

 The first step to using the library is to find a copy of the